jacobwilliams/qtpyguihelper/docs/README.md

 # Sphinx Documentation

-This directory contains the Sphinx documentation for QtPyGuiHelper.
+This directory contains the Sphinx documentation for vibegui.

 ## Building the Documentation